tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * Addresses can have difference balances on each of these networks.

-* Regardless of the network (i.e. main net, Kovan, Ropsten, or a local blockchain), all of these networks use the same addresses and keys.
+* Regardless of the network (i.e., main net, Kovan, Ropsten, or a local blockchain), all of these networks use the same addresses and keys.

 Congratulate students on getting started with their first dApp!